scott-joe/remarkable-templates/readme.md

 Thanks for checking out the templates I've put together.
 A good place to get started is the [reMarkable wiki](https://remarkablewiki.com/)

+## Disclaimer
+You should be comfortable with using the Terminal commands below.
+If not, consider an installer like [this](https://www.einkpads.com/products/remarkable-template-installer-apple-computers).

 ## Getting Set Up

 1. Plug your reMarkable into your computer.